CSC3100/Patterns/README.md

 ### observer.deprecated

-The observer.deprecated package includes legacy implementations of the Observer design pattern that are no longer recommended for use.
+The observer.deprecated package includes legacy implementations (in Java SDK) of the Observer design pattern that are no longer recommended for use.
 These classes and interfaces are maintained for backward compatibility and historical reference but should be replaced with more modern and efficient implementations found in other packages.

 ### observer.current

-The observer.current package features the latest and most optimized implementations of the Observer design pattern.
-This package leverages modern Java features and best practices to provide a robust and efficient solution for managing observer-subject relationships in a variety of applications.
+The observer.current package features the latest and most optimized implementations of the Observer design pattern (in Java SDK).
+This package leverages features and best practices to provide a robust and efficient solution for managing observer-subject relationships.

 <br>

 ## Singleton Pattern

 The Singleton pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
-This pattern is commonly used in scenarios where a single instance of a class is required
+This pattern is commonly used in scenarios where a single instance of a class is required.
 These are some examples of the Singleton pattern:

 ### singleton